jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG.md

 ## 1.3 Spoke

-Hubs 의 편집기 입니다. 씬을 생성하고 편집/배포할 수 있습니다.
+In here you can create/edit the scenes/buildings whatever you call it.

-### 1.3.1 복제
+### 1.3.1 Clone

 ![Mozilla Spoke](/docs_img/spoke.png)